256dpi/fire/README.md

 }
 ```

 Every resource is managed by a `Controller` which provides the JSON API compliant interface.
-Multiple controllers are in turn mounted on an `Set` that provides the necessary routing capabilities:
+Multiple controllers can then be mounted on an `Set` that provides the necessary interconnection and integration in existing echo applications:

 ```go
 set := fire.NewSet(db, router, "api")